YipManDan/MyShell/README.md

 Piping

-**If you are enrolled in OS at SCU and want to use this code, please see SCU Academic Poilcy!**
+**If you are enrolled in OS at SCU and want to use this code, please see SCU Academic Integrity Poilcy!**